 In the heart of the Sawtooths, the Williams Peak Hut has terrain to satisfy everyone.The Williams Peak Hut can be rented on a private basis by qualified groups.
 There must be a group leader whom has been previously stayed at the yurt and has taken an Level 1 Avalanche Course.
 If no one in the group has been to the hut before, a first time hut rental guide is required.
 The first time hut rental guide will ensure you find the route to the hut and provide a hut orientation upon arrival.The Williams Peak Hut is an extremely popular place and often books far in advance.
 As a result, we are required to have a strict reservation and cancellation policy.
 Please check the Calendar & Rates tab to book online or contact us to make a reservation.
 View the Williams Peak Hut Photo Gallery.
 Availability Calendar Availability: Please note that dates grayed out below indicate that NIGHT is reserved at the hut Dates Reserved For Guided Hut Trips: We release these 1-2 months out if a guided trip doesn’t book.February 11-15, 2018 Details Meeting Location: Your group will arrange a time to meet us at the Stanley Ranger Station to finalize paperwork and payment and to receive a hut rental briefing.
 Distance: It’s a 5 mile ski into the hut with a vertical gain of 1600 feet.
 The route follows a summer hiking trail and there are no snowmobiles allowed.
 What We Provide:20 & 16 foot yurts with wood stoves, kitchen, and bunks to sleep 16FirewoodFully stocked kitchen with propane stove, cooking and eating utensilsToilet paper, paper towels, cleaning suppliesSolar lighting (sorry – no charging for electronics)Insulated booties (about 10 pair)SaunaOuthouse with fabulous view What You Need:Food and beveragesSleeping bagsBackcountry ski equipment and avalanche rescue gearKnowledge of the current weather and avalanche conditionsView the equipment list Rates Williams Peak Hut sleeps up to 16 people Rates & Reservations:The minimum hut rental fee is $400/night and covers up to 8 people.
 Additional people beyond 8 up to a maximum of 16 are an additional $50/person/night.There must be a group leader whom has been previously stayed at the yurt and has taken an Level 1 Avalanche Course.
 If no one in the group has been to the hut before, a first time hut rental orientation is required ($250).A non-refundable deposit of 50% of the minimum hut rental fee is required to secure your hut reservation.
 The remaining balance is due 30 days prior to the start of the reservation.
 Hut rental reservations made within 30 days from the reservation date must be paid in full at the time of reservation.Please read our Payment & Cancellation Policy before making a reservationPorter (hauls 50 lbs of your gear): $175 Forms & Paperwork Each member of the group must complete our Hut Rental Acknowledgment of Risk and Rental Agreement Online Form (preferred) Printable Form Please take a look at the following documents pertaining to hut rental:Hut Use InstructionsEmergency ProceduresRecommended Equipment ListTrailhead and Parking Map Additional Information We want your group to have a great time at the Williams Peak Hut!
-To make your visit, and that of others, as awesome as possible, please understand the following: Although we love dogs, they are not allowed at the hut for sanitation reasons (drinking water comes from snow melt).
+To make your visit, and that of others, as awesome as possible, please understand the following: If part of your group is coming in late, please ensure they know how to find the hut.
+Please refer to the trailhead map in the Forms & Paperwork section.
+The Latitude and Longitude of the hut is 44.1530, -114.9815.
+Although we love dogs, they are not allowed at the hut for sanitation reasons (drinking water comes from snow melt).
 There must be a group leader whom has been previously stayed at the yurt and has taken an Level 1 Avalanche Course.
 If no one in the group has been to the hut before, a first time hut rental orientation is required ($250).
 There is limited car parking available at the Stanley Ranger Station.
 Please carpool as much as possible.
 Additional cars can be parked in the pullouts by the Redfish Lake turn or in the large parking area close to Stanley.
 Both are on Highway 75 about a mile north and south of the Stanley Ranger Station.
 If you have a large van/RV or are towing a trailer, you will need to park at one of these alternative locations.
 Dead trees are becoming increasingly scarce around the hut.
 We can only cut firewood outside of the Wilderness boundary which is immediately above the hut.
 Please help us by being conservative with the use of firewood.
 Do not keep fires going during the day while out skiing and only light fires in the small yurt at night or when occupied.
 “Check-Out” time is 1pm.
 Please have all cleaning and departure duties completed before then.
 If you plan to ski past that time, please have the yurts cleaned out and your extra belongings organized neatly in the small yurt.
 This way the incoming group can begin unpacking in the main yurt upon arrival.
 At the request of the U.S. Forest Service, Sawtooth Mountain Guides would like to remind hut renters that drones are illegal in designated Wilderness.
 The Sawtooth Wilderness boundary is about fifty feet above the hut, and the majority of ski terrain is within the Wilderness.